Go to AAD Home

 When the pulling continues, most people eventually notice that their hair stops growing.
 Where you once had hair, you’ll see shiny, bald skin.
 When traction alopecia advances to this stage, your hair cannot grow back.

 If you have hair loss, it’s never too early to see a board-certified dermatologist.
 People develop hair loss for many reasons.
 Your hairstyle may be the cause.
-It’s also possible that something else is causing your hair loss, such as stress or hereditary hair loss.
-A board-certified dermatologist can get to the root of the problem.
+It’s also possible that something else is causing your hair loss, such as stress or your genetics.
+A board-certified dermatologist knows how to get to the root of the problem.
+To find a dermatologist near you, go to Find a dermatologist.

 Images